 ready event fires.
 You may use

-CSS specificity to override the player CSS (while a limited use of the !important exception is generally accepted in the industry using CSS specificity is a better approach).
+CSS specificity to override the player CSS (while a limited use of the !important exception is generally accepted in the industry using CSS specificity is a much better

-.rmp-containerclass: this is the player container where all UI elements are added
+.rmp-containerclass: this is the player container element where all UI elements are appended

 .rmp-contentclass (child of